gitter-badger/kubefaas/examples/ruby/README.md

 end
 ```

-If the fission context is not required, the function can be simplified:
+If the kubefaas context is not required, the function can be simplified:

 ```ruby
 def handler